Royal Albert Hall: Events

-On 19 November 2012, the Hall hosted the 100th-anniversary performance of the Royal Variety Performance, attended by the HM Queen Elizabeth II and HRH Prince Philip, Duke of Edinburgh, with boy-band One Direction among the performers.
+On 19 November 2012, the hall hosted the 100th-anniversary performance of the Royal Variety Performance, attended by Queen Elizabeth II and Prince Philip, Duke of Edinburgh, with boy-band One Direction among the performers.
+The Royal Variety Performance has since returned to the hall in 2015 and every year since 2021.

-At a press conference held at the Hall in October 2016, Phil Collins announced his return to live performing with his Not Dead Yet Tour, which began in June 2017.
-The tour included five nights at the Hall which sold out in fifteen seconds.

-Also in 2017, the Hall hosted the 70th British Academy Film Awards, often referred to as the BAFTAs, for the first time in 20 years, replacing the Royal Opera House at which the event had been held since 2008.
+In 2017 the hall hosted the 70th British Academy Film Awards, often referred to as the BAFTAs, for the first time in 20 years, replacing the Royal Opera House at which the event had been held since 2008.
+The BAFTAs were held regularly at the venue until moving to the Royal Festival Hall in 2023.
+The Olivier Awards also moved to the Albert Hall in 2017 and remain there as of 2025.

-In 2017, the German music group Kraftwerk played sold-out concerts in 3D on three evenings.

-In 2018, a sold-out 4 May performance by blues belter Beth Hart was filmed and the subsequent 'Beth Hart live at The Royal Albert Hall' DVD was released on 30 November.
-The WWE held its second United Kingdom Championship Tournament on 18 and 19 June.
-In the same year, the world premiere of PlayStation in Concert was organised at the Hall and it featured PlayStation game music from the 1990s up until then.
-It was arranged by Jim Fowler and performed by the Royal Philharmonic Orchestra.

-Comedian Bill Burr filmed his 2019 special Paper Tiger at the Hall.

-In November 2020, One Direction member Niall Horan performed a one off live-streamed show in an empty Hall (during the COVID-19 pandemic) to raise money for charity.

-In 2022, Venezuelan comedian José Rafael Guzmán became the first Spanish-speaking comedian to perform at the concert hall.
+In June 2025, Irish boyband Westlife announced they would perform there as part of their 25th Anniversary celebrations on the 27th and 28th of October.

+Former regular events include Classical Spectacular, a Raymond Gubbay production, which performed at the hall from 1989 to 2022.
+It combined popular classical music, lights and special effects.
+Between 1996 and 2008, the hall hosted the annual National Television Awards all of which were hosted by Sir Trevor McDonald, and the Classic Brit Awards were hosted annually at the hall from 2000 to 2013, and again in 2018.
+The Institute of Directors' Annual Convention was synonymous with the hall for over 50 years, taking place most years between 1961 and 2016.

 Regular events

 Royal Choral Society

-The Royal Choral Society is the longest-running regular performance at the Hall, having given its first performance as the Royal Albert Hall Choral Society on 8 May 1872.
+The Royal Choral Society is the longest-running regular performance at the hall, having given its first performance as the Royal Albert Hall Choral Society on 8 May 1872.
 From 1876, it established the annual Good Friday performance of Handel's Messiah.